 All across UVA’s landscape, the past lingers: in the curve of a column, the arch of a window frame, the towering leafiness of a sycamore.

 When the years take their toll, hard work can restore a historic building, yet such loving attention can only do so much for the majestic trees we admire all across Grounds.
-(See “Trunk Show” on Page 50.)
+(See “Living Legends: The Trees of Grounds”)